 Per de Bartha is convinced that it should be a completely transparent process.

 It shouldn’t just be about showing employees that each of them has the ability to make a difference to their working conditions, but also so that they know that it is up to them to take that opportunity.

 “We have had very high levels of employee satisfaction on our ‘feel-good meter’– over 90% – but it has also dropped down to 40-50%, for example when we have had operational issues that have led to extra work being required.
 It gives us an indication as to what our employees are thinking, and as a manager, I have the opportunity to follow that up at our lean meeting the following day.”

 “I wanted to have a discussion about what is and isn’t working from day-to-day.”

 But it’s also a measure of when to implement change.
 Per de Bartha can see when it’s time for him to implement new things or when he needs to do more to ensure the well-being of his employees.

 Per de Bartha wanted to find a way to increase employees’ engagement and looked at the traditional yearly employee surveys.
-Around the same time he bumped in to the customer satisfaction smileys.
+Around the same time, he bumped in to the customer satisfaction smileys.

-After having found the Celpax mood meter, Per de Bartha took the idea to the Health and Safety Managers and immediately got them fired up too.
+After having found the Celpax ‘feel-good meter’, Per de Bartha took the idea to the Health and Safety Managers and immediately got them fired up too.

 “I learnt Change Management at IKEA and thus know how important it is to create awareness within the company in order to get everyone on board.
-Employees thought that it seemed fun and exciting right from the start, however they were also concerned about how the data would be used.
-By making the results publicly available we have taken away any doubts they may have had,” he says.”
+Employees thought that it seemed fun and exciting right from the start.
+However, they were also concerned about how the data would be used.
+By making the results publicly available we have taken away any doubts they may have had,” he says.